Ask Question

 This will help you to become familiar with the procedure so that you might ask informed questions and know what to expect.

-"Patients requiring close monitoring during first and all subsequent infusions include those with pre-existing cardiac and pulmonary conditions, those with prior clinically significant cardiopulmonary adverse events, and those with high numbers of circulating malignant cells (<25,000/mm3) with or without evidence of high tumor burden."
+and those with high numbers of circulating malignant cells (<25,000/mm3) with or without evidence of high tumor burden."
 Rituxan.com

-Plan to stay most of the day for the first infusion - which should be given very slowly to minimize infusion-related risks.
+Which should be given very slowly to minimize infusion-related risks.
 If you tolerate the first infusion well, you may be done in as little as three hours after that.

 NOTE: It does not appear to make a difference how long it takes to get the full dose of Rituxan.
 You can stop one day, and begin the next, for example.

-Prepare a thank-you-in-advance gift, such as baked goods, for the nursing staff.
+Never a bad idea to prepare a thank-you-in-advance gift, such as baked goods, for the nursing staff.
 They work very hard and appreciate being appreciated.

 Arrange to have a friend or relative accompany you, because the therapy can make you drowsy and impact your ability to drive or observe unusual sensations that should be reported to the attending nurse.